-ATH100 Speech Communication (Not offered 2008-2009).
+ATH100.
+Public Speaking (Not offered 2009-2010).
 A practical introduction to speechmaking.
 Through varied and increasingly complex speech assignments, students learn to integrate standard skills in public communication: speech concept and content, the organization and support of ideas, audience analysis and involvement, and physical presentation techniques including personal style and the mastery of multimedia presentational technology.

 ATH102.
-Introduction to Theater (Spring; Steckler).
+Introduction to Theater (Fall; Culbert).
 The concepts and practices of theater as an artistic collaboration, a profession and a communal event is the focus of this introductory course.
 This is an explorative overview of theater, including a study of the professions relating to the creative process; playwriting, acting, directing, design.
 A variety of forms and styles of theater will be reviewed and discussed through the reading and analysis of three significant plays in the dramatic lexicon.

 ATH105.
-Special Topics in Theater-Stage Combat (Spring; Finlay).
+Special Topics in Theater-Stage Combat (Not offered 2009-2010).
 An exploration of the physical violence portrayed on stage from the Elizabethan period to the present.
 Students will be instructed in the safe use of both period and contemporary weaponry as well as the techniques of unarmed stage fighting.
 Prerequisite: ATH230 or permission of the instructor.

-ATH106 Special Topics in Theater-Musical Theater Styles (Winter; Waiwaiole).
+ATH106.
+Special Topics in Theater-Musical Theater Styles (Not offered 2009-2010).
 An exploration of the lyrics and performance possibilities inherent in the American musical.
 Working with an in class accompanist, students will prepare and perform on a weekly basis throughout the term.

 ATH107.
-Special Topics in Theater-Intermediate Film Production (Not offered 2008-2009).
+Special Topics in Theater-Intermediate Film Production (Not offered 2009-2010).

 ATH108.
-Special Topics in Theater-Stage Makeup.
-(Winter; Waiwaiole).
+Special Topics in Theater-Stage Makeup (Not offered 2009-2010).
 This studio class in the design and application techniques of stage make-up will cover techniques in corrective make-up (including feature modifications), old age, period make-up (including an overview of period make-up styles and uses), fantasy, facial hair, 2-D and basic 3-D prosthetic techniques commonly used onstage.

 ATH110.
-Theater Production(Fall; Steckler, Winter, Spring; Staff).
+Stage Craft I (Fall, Winter, Spring; Michalek).
 The exploration of the technical and design aspects of a theatrical presentation.
 The course covers the basics of scenic construction, tools and machine use, painting, lighting, and sound systems.
 No previous experience necessary.

 ATH112.
-Beginning Acting (Fall, Finlay, Spring; Culbert).
+Acting I (Fall; Culbert, Winter; Staff).
 Designed to engage the aspiring actor in developing performance power, technique, and discipline.
 Self-discovery, in-depth character exploration, and textual analysis.
 Understanding what goes into actions, objectives, and given circumstances will be part of the process of beginning monologue and scene work.
 Appreciation of theater as a profession through learning how to prepare and see other performances.
 It will require an open heart and mind in order to have the opportunity to take risks, challenge oneself, and be creative.

 ATH113.
-Introduction to Stage Design (Not offered 2008-2009).
-The development of the playhouse, scenic conventions, costumes, props, and effects, with emphasis on innovative practices of twentiethcentury scenic design.
+Introduction to Stage Design (Winter; Steckler).
+The development of the playhouse, scenic conventions, costumes, props, and effects, with emphasis on innovative practices of twentieth-century scenic design.
 Class projects include the design and construction of scale models.
 Site visits to area theaters and performances.
 Participation in the fabrication of sets and props for concurrent productions in the Yulman Theater.